 Within 14 days of the date the domestic partnership or same-sex marriage ends, you must complete and submit the Termination of Domestic Partnership form (this form applies to domestic partnerships and same-sex marriages).

-Failure to file the form on a timely basis may have serious negative consequences for you and your partner/spouse.
-You may be liable for claims paid for your former partner/spouse for medical services rendered on and after the date the partnership/marriage ended.
-You may not enroll another domestic partner or re-enroll the same domestic partner until two years after the date the Termination of Domestic Partnership form is filed with the Student Employee Benefits Office.
+Failure to file the form on a timely basis may have serious negative consequences for you and your partner.
+You may be liable for claims paid for your former partner for medical services rendered on and after the date the partnership ended.
+You may not enroll another domestic partner or re-enroll the same domestic partner until two years after the date the Termination of Domestic Partnership form is filed with the Benefits Office.

-This waiting period is waived in the case of a subsequent same-sex marriage.
-Your former partner/spouse's 60-day eligibility period for applying for COBRA continuation coverage starts on the date of relationship termination, not the notification date.
+Your former partner 60-day eligibility period for applying for COBRA continuation coverage starts on the date of relationship termination, not the notification date.